 The Fund measures ECL considering the risk of default over the maximum contractual period over which it is exposed to credit risk, even if, for risk management purposes, the Fund considers a longer period.
 The maximum contractual period extends to the date at which the Fund has the right to require repayment of an advance.

-Notes to the financial statements (Amounts in Lek)
+Notes to the financial statements as at and for the year ended 31 December 2020 (Amounts in Lek)

-financial risk management (continued)
+Financial risk management (continued)

 ) Liquidity risk